jambonz/jambonz-docs/docs/jambonz.md

 And the initial webhook for a new incoming call will have:

 - originatingSipTrunkName: name of the SIP trunk that originated the call to the platform
-- originatingSipIP: the ip address and port of the sip gateway that originated the call
+- originatingSipIp: the ip address and port of the sip gateway that originated the call

 Finally, if you specify to use a POST method for the initial webhook for an incoming call, the JSON payload in that POST will also contain the entire incoming SIP INVITE request details in a 'sip' property (this is not provided if a GET request is used).
 This can be useful if you need a detailed look at all of the SIP headers or the Session Description Protocol being offered.